edgarogh/edgarogh/README.md

 I love programming in my free time since I'm 10.
 I particularily love 🦀Rust🦀, compiler and programming language development, back-end web development, CLI tool development, optimization and low-level stuff.
 I also have a bit of interest in theoretical computer science.

-I care deeply about current social, societal and environmental issues and strive to prioritize addressing them over pursuing financial gain.
+I care deeply about current social, societal and environmental issues.

 ## Contact